ryssbowh/craft-themes/README.md

 - Activate plugin
 - Go to the settings and install the themes data
 - Add a rule in the settings to load a theme or set a default theme.
+- Set your templates to `themed_page` for section/categories/routes you want to use the theme engine for

 ## Requirements